 - Cons: Not sure how easy it is to find housing.
 Not many jobs outside of tourism.

-Getting an Irish phone number
+Setting up an Irish phone number

 This is one of the first things I suggest doing, along with finding housing.
 I was able to pay off my phone bill in the U.S and then paid to have my iPhone “unlocked”.
 This way, I could easily put an Irish chip in it to have my own phone number.